-According to Ancient Chinese Medical theory, in states of autoimmunity, the Kidney which is innately linked to our immune system and what is referred to as Jing, is in a state of over-reaction.
-Comparatively, from a Western Biomedical perspective, this reaction is mediated by the immune system’s T-Lymphocytes.
+According to Ancient Chinese Medical theory, in states of autoimmunity, the Kidney which is innately linked to our immune system and an essence which is referred to as Jing, is in a state of over-reaction.
+From a Western Biomedical perspective, this reaction is mediated by the immune system’s T-Lymphocytes.

 There are three main herbal approaches that might be considered: